Loading NuWatt Energy...

 NuWatt designs, installs, and manages solar, battery, heat pump, and EV charger systems across 9 states.
 One company, one warranty, one point of contact.

 Get a Free QuoteConnecticut has the best TOU spread in New England.
-Eversource Rate 7 offers a $0.23/kWh peak-to-off-peak spread, and the ESS program pays up to $16,000 upfront plus $225/kW/year in demand response.
+Eversource Rate 7 offers a $0.23/kWh peak-to-off-peak spread, and the ESS program pays $30-$130/kWh at enrollment plus $300-$550/kW every year for ten years of Active Dispatch.
 With the federal ITC dead for homeowners, these programs are how CT batteries actually pay for themselves.

 $0.23